 How to Prevent or Reduce Territorial Aggression in Dogs

-Protecting territory is something that at one degree or another is in the nature of the dog.
-In the wild, canines tend to claim territory and will defend it through intimidating barks if other dogs or another animals get too close.
-This is an instinctive way to protect mates, young puppies and dens where the dogs sleep.
-Still as of today, this instinctive nature has remained unchanged in the dog, therefore it is used to the owner's advantage to protect personal property.
-The typical cliche' of a mailman or gas meter guy being barked at or chased is a classic.
+Today, this instinctive nature has remained unchanged in the dog, therefore it is used to the owner's advantage to protect personal property.
+The typical cliche of a mailman or gas-meter guy being barked at or chased is a classic.
 Often, a fear component is at the base of what seems like territorial behavior.
 However, the territorial response can be greatly diminished with proper socialization and some changes.

 How to Reduce Territorial Aggression in Dogs

-Socialize your dog heavily, enroll in classes, teach your dog that people are not a threat that need to be sent away.
-Have your mailman deliver treats every time he passes by, have friends and neighbors stop by and give treats.
+Socialize your dog heavily, enroll in classes, teach your dog that people are not a threat that needs to be sent away.
+Have your mailman deliver treats every time he passes by.
+Have friends and neighbors stop by and give treats.
 Let your dog learn that people coming to the property means great things happen.